k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02a_pubsub_config.md

 * **BOOTSTRAP_SERVERS** - holds the IP address of the Kafka servers.
 It is possible to populate several IP addresses separated by a comma.
 * **TRANSACTION_MODE** - determines how the publisher handles transactions.
 There are 3 such modes:
   * **ASYNC** (default) - messages are sent asynchronously.
 An acknowledgement is received only after a commit is performed.
 Async mode doesn't guarantee that all messages would be committed.
-  * **BROKER** - the transactional producer allows to send data to multiple partitions and guarantees all these writes are either committed or discarded.
-This is done by grouping multiple calls to send into a transaction.
+  * **BROKER** - the transactional producer allows sending data to multiple partitions and guarantees all these writes are either committed or discarded.
+This is done by grouping multiple calls to be sent into a transaction.
 Once a transaction is started, you can either commit or rollback to complete it.
   * **IGNORE** - messages are sent synchronously.
 Commit is done one by one.
 * Security protocol and other SSL/SASL properties, mandatory to be set when Kafka is defined with either SSL or SASL.
   * The supported protocols are: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.